remoteintech/remote-jobs/company-profiles/palantirnet.md

 ## Remote status

 Full distributed with a "remote outpost" in Evanston, Illinois (just outside of Chicago).
+Employees should try to overlap with at least six hours between 9am to 6pm CST.
+Team communicates via Hipchat, Google Hangouts, Zoom and e-mail.
+A week long, in-person retreat occurs once a year.

 ## Region